-Popper can execute steps in a workflow through other resource managers like SLURM besides the host machine.
-The resource manager can be specified either through the --resource-manager/-r option or through the config file.
+By default, workflows are executed locally on the host where Popper is executed from.
+In addition, workflows can also be executed through other resource managers.
+The resource manager can be specified either through the

+--resource-manager/-r option, or specified in the configuration file given via the --config/-c flag.
 If neither of them are provided, the steps are run in the host machine by default.